 Everything is done online, a bit like instant messaging, but a bit less ‘instant’!

-Over a period of 8-10 weeks (we call this an e-Mentoring Session), the mentee is allowed to ask questions about anything, but typically includes:
+Over a period of 8-10 weeks (we call this an e-Mentoring Session), the student is allowed to ask questions about anything, but typically includes:

 - studying, managing exams